dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     _own_ interface that could then be implemented without inheriting the concrete implementation from the supertype.*

-*   Mix in a mixin marked `base` or `final` outside of the library where it is declared unless the class mixing it in is marked `base` or `final`. *As with the previous rule, ensures you can't get a backdoor interface on a mixin that doesn't want to expose one.*

-*   Mix in a mixin class marked `base` outside of the library where it is declared unless the class mixing it in is marked `base` or `final`. *As with the previous rule, ensures you can't get a backdoor interface on a mixin that doesn't want to expose one.*
+*   Mix in a mixin or mixin class marked `base` outside of the library where it is declared unless the class mixing it in is marked `base` or `final`. *As with the previous rule, ensures you can't get a backdoor interface on a mixin that doesn't want to expose one.*

 *   Mix in a class not marked `mixin` outside of the library where it is declared, unless the class declaration being used as a mixin is in a library whose language version is older than the version this feature ships in.

-*   Apply the `mixin` modifier to a class whose superclass is not `Object` or that declares a generative constructor. *The `mixin` modifier states that you intend the class to be mixed in, which is inconsistent with defining a class that can't be used as a mixin.
-Note that this means that the `mixin` modifier becomes a helpful reminder to ensure that you don't inadvertently break your class's ability to be used as a mixin.*
+*   Apply `mixin` to a class whose superclass is not `Object` or that declares a generative constructor. *A `mixin class` states that you intend the class to be mixed in, which is inconsistent with defining a class that can't be used as a mixin.
+Note that this means that `mixin` on a class becomes a helpful reminder to ensure that you don't inadvertently break your class's ability to be used as a mixin.*

 *   Mix in a class whose superclass is not `Object` or that declares a generative constructor. *Because of the previous rule, this rule only comes